Aqasch/Aqasch.github.io/docs/posts/15-01-2022-brief-about.md

 I saw a way to interact with you, that is an empty brick plane,<br>
 not sure of the fact that how old it could be,<br>
 I rest my back on you,<br>
-the dungeon like door in front is the only view,
+the dungeon like door in front is the only view.
 </p>

 <p>